-Current systems are outstripping the resources of the planet while current diets are resulting in global health crises of both over- and under-nutrition.
-Our future depends on an urgent reset, to create systems that support healthy people and a healthy planet.
-WBCSD’s Food & Nature Program leads business efforts towards accelerating the much-needed food system transformation.
-We do this by bringing strong policy signals, leadership frameworks and projects across the value chain – from production to consumption – which deliver impact at scale where the urgent agendas of climate, nature and food systems intersect.
+Economic systems are outstripping the resources of the planet.
+Diets are resulting in both over- and under-nutrition.
+Humanity’s future depends on an urgent reset – the creation of systems that support healthy people and a healthy planet.
+WBCSD’s Food & Nature Program leads business efforts to accelerate the much-needed system transformation in the areas of food, nature and water.
+We do this by bringing leadership standards and tools, advocacy and projects across the value chain – from production to consumption – which deliver impact at scale where the urgent agendas of climate, nature and food systems intersect.

-We envisage a world in which business adds value through water.
-To achieve this, we must accelerate business actions on water, so that businesses thrive as they adapt and evolve to manage water-related risks and seize new water-related business opportunities.
-Ultimately, this will drive positive social and environmental change at a basin level, because business collaborates with multiple stakeholders who are all committed to pursuing a common agenda.
+We envision a world in which business adds value through water.
+To achieve this, business must accelerate actions on water, thriving as they adapt and evolve, managing water-related risks and seizing water-related business opportunities.
+This will drive positive social and environmental change at the base, where business collaborates with multiple stakeholders committed to pursuing a common agenda.

-Agricultural and food production, distribution and consumption as well as land use are key to achieving the entire set of SDGs.
-A focus on rural development and investment in agriculture - crops, livestock, forestry, fisheries and aquaculture – are powerful tools to end poverty and hunger while bringing about sustainable development for a healthy population.
-Agriculture and sustainable water management also have a major role in combating climate change and in regenerating and preserving ecosystems.
+Agricultural and food production, distribution and consumption, and land use are key to achieving the SDGs.
+A focus on rural development and investment in agriculture are powerful tools to end poverty and hunger and achieve sustainable development.
+Nature action and sustainable water management also play a major role in combating climate change and in regenerating and preserving ecosystems.